- Meetup Pro: Tips to Boost Attendance at Your Pro Events

 Keep a cadence of events on the calendar—it makes it easier for potential members to join your group and get involved right away.

-Even if your group has one clear directive or goal (e.g. coding), change things up sometimes by scheduling unique events.
-As the Pro admin, you can create a variety of event templates to help your local organizers quickly put together a new member mixer, a happy hour—whatever your community needs!
+Even if your group has one clear directive or goal (e.g. yoga), change things up sometimes by scheduling unique events.
+As a Pro customer, you can create a variety of event templates to help you or your local organizers quickly put together a new member mixer, a happy hour—whatever your community needs!
 Scheduling a laid-back event for socializing:

 - Makes your community more approachable for new members

 - Inspires more veteran members to share new event ideas

 Building a solid leadership team for your community is key to your success and growth.
 If you have multiple groups, select local organizers to help you manage the day-to-day responsibilities for each group in your network.

 - Foster a sense of unity and shared goals

 - Ensure continuity and sustainability in your network